sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 The Microsoft Office suite of tiles is the first group of tiles in the Start layout.
 There are a few different options available to customize this suite of tiles.

 * If you've pre-installed Office Desktop Bridge to the device, use the `AppendOfficeSuite` tag in `LayoutModification.xml`.
-* If you've pre-installed Office UWP to the device, use only the `AppendOfficeSuite` tag in `LayoutModification.xml`.
+* If you've pre-installed Office Mobile to the device, use only the `AppendOfficeSuite` tag in `LayoutModification.xml`.
 * If you have not pre-installed Office to the device, you can use the `AppendDownloadOfficeTile` tag in `LayoutModification.xml` to add a **Download Office** tile to the suite.

 > [!Note]